oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

-extends the OAuth 2.0 Authorization Framework {{RFC6749}} with a new endpoint to support first-party applications that want to control the process of obtaining authorization from the user using a native experience.
+extends the OAuth 2.0 Authorization Framework {{RFC6749}} with a new endpoint to support first-party applications that want to control the process of obtaining authorization from the user using a native experience, with browser redirection as described in OAuth 2.0 for Native Apps {{RFC8252}} used only as a fallback when needed.

 The client collects any initial information from the user and POSTs that information as well as information about the client's request to the Authorization Challenge Endpoint,